WebDesigner32/ConferenceCentralApp/README.md

    go to [https://conference-central-966.appspot.com][7] and then click `Show Conferences` and then click `Details` to access the details for a conference.
-Once that is completed, copy the `websafeConferenceKey` from the URL and then paste it in the asked for field in the Google APIs Explorer to continue.
+Once that is completed, copy the `websafeConferenceKey` from the end of the URL and then paste it in the asked for field in the Google APIs Explorer to continue.

    Similarly, to obtain the `websafeSessionKey`, visit the response from the `getConferenceSessions` method in the Google APIs Explorer and then copy the